KauzClay/docs-tap/application-accelerator/creating-accelerators/transforms/text-preprocessor.hbs.md

 # TextPreprocessor transform

 This topic tells you about the Application Accelerator `TextPreprocessor` transform in Tanzu Application Platform (commonly known as TAP).

-The `TextPreprocessor` transform allows conditional inclusion/exclusion of lines of text in documents, based on SpEL expression conditions.
+The `TextPreprocessor` transform allows conditional inclusion or exclusion of lines of text in documents, based on SpEL expression conditions.
 It is inspired by the syntax of C-style preprocessor directives (`#IF/#ENDIF`).